-To open an account, most banks will require a letter to confirm enrolment from the University before they will open an account for you.
+To open an account, most banks will require a letter from the University that confirms your enrolment.
 You can request this letter via the Student Hub after you have completed pre-enrolment and online enrolment.

-Be cautious of anyone approaching you with the promise of cash in exchange for the use of your bank account.
-It could be a criminal offence and, if found being involved in such criminal activity, it can have a negative impact on your financial records and affect future applications for a mortgage, credit card, mobile phones and any other credit-related services.
+Be wary of anyone approaching you with the promise of cash in exchange for the use of your bank account.
+It could be a criminal offence and, if you are found to have been involved in such criminal activity, it can have a negative impact on your financial records and affect future applications for a mortgage, credit card, mobile phone and any other credit-related services.
 It may also impact any future immigration applications.